andrewvc/avc-blog/_posts/2010-02-16-recent-cooking.md

 I've been making some slightly odd food recently.
-To start with I made a dish from a '70s dairy centric cookbook, California Sour Cream Shrimp, which is shrimp cooked in a sour cream&nbsp_place_holder; and onion sauce with tomatoes and avocado (hence the California) seasoned with curry powder.
+To start with I made a dish from a '70s dairy centric cookbook, California Sour Cream Shrimp, which is shrimp cooked in a sour cream  and onion sauce with tomatoes and avocado (hence the California) seasoned with curry powder.
 The dish came out a sort of neon '70s yellow, that was initially off putting, but quickly made up for by the fairly good taste.